La Provence“This cello prodigy belongs in the family of the greatest artists of all time.”

 The Millbrook Independent“The second piece was Franck’s Sonata in A major where Moreau played with a throaty, resonating voice that was milk and honey, beguiling, rich in texture and moving.
 This is a great piece of music played with wonderful feeling for its varied voices.”

 Prizewinner at the 2009 Rostropovich Competition, 2011 Tchaikovsky Competition, and winner of the 2014 Young Concert Artist Award, Edgar Moreau, born in 1994, began playing the cello at the age of four.
 He studied with Philippe Muller at the Conservatoire National Supérieur de Musique de Paris and later continued his training at the Kronberg Academy under the guidance of Frans Helmerson.
-At age 11, he made his debut with the Teatro Regio Orchestra in Torino, performing Dvořák’s Cello Concerto.
+At age 11, Edgar Moreau made his debut with the Teatro Regio Orchestra in Torino, performing Dvořák’s Cello Concerto.

 An exclusive artist with Erato, Edgar Moreau released his debut album Play in 2014 with pianist Pierre-Yves Hodique, followed by Giovincello with Il Pomo d’Oro and Riccardo Minasi (ECHO Klassik Award, 2016), and an album of Debussy’s sonatas and trios with David Kadouch.
 His discography also includes Gulda and Offenbach Concertos with Les Forces Majeures and Raphaël Merlin, A Family Affair featuring works by Korngold and Dvořák, and Transmission, an album celebrating Jewish heritage and musical tradition through works by Bruch, Bloch, Korngold, and Ravel.
 In September 2023, he released an album of Dutilleux and Weinberg cello concertos with Andris Poga and the WDR Sinfonieorchester Köln.
 His latest album, Rococo (Warner Classics, November 2024), features Tchaikovsky’s Rococo Variations with the Luzerner Sinfonieorchester and Michael Sanderling, as well as Chopin’s Cello Sonata and works for cello and piano with pianist David Kadouch.